glowbox/Akvfx/README.md

 There are two modes available:

-* **Orthographic (RGB+D)** mode by default creates a 640x960 combined orthographic depth (encoded in hue) and color map.
+* **Orthographic (RGB+D)** mode creates a rgb + depth texture for streaming to an rtmp endpoint.
+It creates a 640x960 combined orthographic depth (encoded in hue) and color map.
 This is designed to be easy to load into a three.js scene using our [corresponding fork](https://github.com/volumetricperformance/Depthkit.js) of Depthkit.js for hosting volumetric streams.
-* **Perspective (RGB)** mode by default creates a 1920x1080 color image.
-This affords fast input into creative tools like Open Broadcast Studio, MadMapper or TouchDesigner.
+* **Perspective (RGB)** mode outputs a 1920x1080 color image of what the virtual capture camera "sees".
+This affords fast input into video conferencing like Zoom, Teams as well as creative tools like Open Broadcast Studio (OBS), MadMapper or TouchDesigner.

 ### **Calibrate the Image**